Research Aids: Using our Library and Archival Collections

 - Cemetery Contacts

-City of Cambridge Veterans' Grave Registration Cards – for various cemeteries in Cambridge.
-This new collection is organized alphabetically and provide name, date and cause of death, location of burial, service info, etc. Available by appointment.
+City of Cambridge Veterans' Grave Registration Cards – for various cemeteries in Cambridge, 17th century-20th century.
+This new collection is organized alphabetically and provides name, date and cause of death, location of burial, service info, etc. Available by appointment.